Lessons to learn from the COX-2 saga

 The bad news for the COX-2 pain relievers started in September 2004.
 Rofecoxib (Vioxx) was pulled from the market after a study testing whether the pain reliever could prevent colon polyps instead showed that it doubled heart attack and stroke risk.

-In December 2004, the FDA put its strongest "black box" warning on valdecoxib (Bextra), another COX-2 inhibitor.
+In December 2004, it went from bad to worse.
+The FDA put its strongest "black box" warning on valdecoxib (Bextra), another COX-2 inhibitor.
 One study of celecoxib (Celebrex), the best seller in the class, showed that it, too, increased cardiovascular risk, although a smaller study gave it a clean bill of health.
 Pfizer kept Celebrex on the market, but the FDA forced the company to stop advertising it to the public.